AshridgeTechnologies/elemento/stories/Backlog.md

 - Inspector kills app by trying to evaluate JavaScript function calculation
 - Inspector eval (usually) fails if not displaying the page whose element is selected, as the required functions and elements are not in scope
 - Merge multiple deferred updates
+- P1: Preview fails with Cannot destructure property 'CurrentUrl' of 'app' as it is undefined. while editing formula, needs preview reload
+- Eq does not compare booleans correctly
+- TrueFalse input cannot be readonly